Thompson's Track to Kauritatahi Track

 Just past the last stream before you get to the top there is a shortcut, which leads you onto the North-South Track.
 It is marked by a piece of yellow tape around a small tree.
 It is overgrown and only occasionally marked by old red permolats.
 It is very difficult to find going up so it may be easier to go right to the top of the range and pick up the North South Track there, though this will take about 30 mins longer.

 Once atop Thompson's Track, head south along the range.
 Begin by ascending the 4WD tracks, to where the orange markers lead you into the bush on your left.
-There's half a dunny here in the scrub if you look around.

 At the point where the shortcut and the North South track meet there is a small grassy clearing which makes a reasonable camping site.
 Water is a little distance away but apart from that it is always sheltered here right on top of the range.
 The wind just blows right across above you.
 There is also the remains of a hut here.
 The steps can be seen in a thick bush.
 The old long drop toilet is still there and quite usable.